Supplier Code of Conduct

 Experian values its professional relationships with its suppliers and is committed to conducting business with companies that value corporate responsibility and ethical business practices.
-As a result, Experian anticipates that all suppliers will honor and continue to adhere to Experian's Code of Business Conduct for Suppliers set out below.
+As a result, Experian anticipates that all suppliers will honor and continue to adhere to Experian's Supplier Code of Conduct for set out below.

-You shall conduct your business activities in such a manner to advance social and environmental responsibility and business ethics in compliance with all Applicable Law.
-In furtherance of the foregoing you shall:
+Suppliers shall conduct their business activities in such a manner to advance social and environmental responsibility and business ethics in compliance with all Applicable Law.
+In furtherance of the foregoing suppliers shall:

 (i) not employ any person under the age of 15 (or 14 where the Applicable Law of the country permits) or under the age for completing compulsory education, or under the minimum age of employment, whichever is greatest;